English defamation law: Present law

 A statement can include an implication; for instance, a photograph of a particular politician accompanying a headline reading "Corrupt Politicians" could be held as an allegation that that politician was personally corrupt.
 Once it is shown that a statement was published, and that it has a defamatory meaning, that statement is presumed to be false unless the defendant is able to raise a defence to his defamatory act.

 Under English law, because companies are legal persons they can sue on the basis of libel the same as natural persons.
-Cases supporting this principle go as far back as the 19th century, such as South Hetton Coal Co.
-Ltd. v.
-North Eastern News Ass'n Ltd. [1894], and extend to more recent cases such as Bognor Regis U.D.C. v.
-Campion [1972] and the McLibel case, when McDonald's sued several protesters.
+Cases supporting this principle go as far back as the 19th century, such as South Hetton Coal Co Ltd v North Eastern News Association Ltd [1894], and extend to more recent cases such as Bognor Regis UDC v Campion [1972] and the McLibel case, when McDonald's sued several protesters.

 The 2006 case of Keith-Smith v Williams confirmed that discussions on the Internet were public enough for libel to take place.